 - Identify, through life cycle and value chain approaches, the underlying causes and drivers for the issues and challenges identified in the Resource Intelligent Europe Declaration within their respective sectors, with a particular focus on the issues identified in the plenary GLOBE EU Bee Group strategy meetings; propose alternative policies measures and the corresponding strategic fora to address them;

-- Serve as ambassadors of the GLOBE EU Bee activities and raise awareness of GLOBE EU Bee work among key decision makers and facilitate the mobilisation of a platform of ‘willing’ allies across stakeholder groups (government, parliamentarians, research , business, civil society) for them to become ‘ambassadors’;
+- Serve as ambassadors of the GLOBE EU Bee activities and raise awareness of GLOBE EU Bee work among key decision makers and facilitate the mobilization of a platform of ‘willing’ allies across stakeholder groups (government, parliamentarians, research, business, civil society) for them to become ‘ambassadors’;

 - Identify knowledge partners able to provide research and policy development support.

-The contribution for 2017 is 8,500€.
+The annual contribution is 8,500€.
 These funds contribute to the work of GLOBE EU and its activities.

 Current members of the Bee Group are Allianz Global Investors, Cemex, The Dow Chemical Company, Ecolab, LafargeHolcim, ROCKWOOL, Saint-Gobain, Tarkett, and Umicore.